akshitgrover/acm_journey/content/posts/family-which-realised-my-potential.md

 ---

 I was just an average student in my school.
 I was never given any kind of opportunities or let's just say I never held up for them myself because I always thought so low of myself.
-Who to blaim me? or the teachers? that is the question for some other day.
+Who to blaim?
+Me or the teachers? that is the question for some other day.

 But, What I know is, Every person deserves a chance and little external help to push the boundaries.